AxonIQ/hotel-demo/WORKSHOP.md

 Read the lab description before to start working on that.
 It will provide you some hints about how to achieve the lab goal.

-For your convenience, you can use the [command api file](booking/src/main/resources/command-api.http) or the [query api file](booking/src/main/resources/query-api.http) to simplify the invocation of the endpoint for the specific lab.
+For your convenience, you can use the [command api file](booking/src/main/resources/command-multi-tenant-api.http) to simplify the invocation of the endpoint for the specific lab.
 If you are not using IntelliJ, you can invoke the endpoints with a tool of choice (postman, curl, ...) of build and use the frontend application.

 If you are stuck, you can glance at the next lab code for some inspirations.